 Oundle School Cricket Club (OSCC) celebrated its 150th anniversary in 2005.
 The first inter-school game was against Uppingham in 1855, but archive records suggest that cricket was played in the School as early as the 1830s.

-The Club believes that cricket should be a sport for all and that every boy who wants to play should have the opportunity to enjoy this great game as part of a team in a competitive environment which reflects their ability.
+The Club believes that cricket should be a sport for all and that every boy and girl who wants to play should have the opportunity to enjoy this great game as part of a team in a competitive environment which reflects their ability.
 The programme is differentiated to cater for all abilities, from the social cricketer to those that harbour a desire to play the game professionally.
 Oundle has links with a number of counties and a good number of pupils are involved in county age group and academy squads.

 The Club fields sixteen teams from U12 to 1st XI during the season with block fixtures against all the major cricket schools in our region, in addition to fixtures against schools further afield such as Eton and Shrewsbury.
 The Club also hosts a prestigious annual fixture against the MCC and hosts at least one international touring team per year.
 Tours with various age groups have visited the West Indies, South Africa, Sri Lanka and Australia.
 The 1st XI take part in the prestigious Silk Trophy at the end of the year, whilst the U15s enjoy competition in a festival involving St Peter’s, York, Trent College and Cheltenham College.